Erin Down, DDS

 Chris Hawkins, DDS

 I couldn't have asked for a better learning experience than the past year at the University of Utah.
 I'll be practicing general dentistry by myself in a rural town, and I'm leaving the GPR excited, refreshed, and confident to do so.
-In additionl to plenty of routine general dentistry, there was no shortage of molar endodontic therapy, full-mouth, and third molar extractions.
+In addition to plenty of routine general dentistry, there was no shortage of molar endodontic therapy, full-mouth, and third molar extractions.
 I feel comfortable evaluating what to refer, and which cases to treat.
-There are 3 implant systems we were exposed to in-depth, and I feel comfortable which cases to treat and refer for implants, too.
-I also treated many dental trauma cases from teenagers to the elderly, and there's plenty of deep space infections with the hospital being a Level 1 Trauma Center and receiving patients from 5 states.
+There are three implant systems we were exposed to in-depth, and I feel comfortable which cases to treat and refer for implants, too.
+I also treated many dental trauma cases from teenagers to the elderly, and there's plenty of deep space infections with the hospital being a Level 1 Trauma Center and receiving patients from five states.
 Alongside that, there are many patients with extensive medical and special needs that we treated in the OR.

 Lastly, there's no shortage of activities with living and working on the Wasatch Front.
 There's so much more to Utah than the national parks, and some of my fondest memories were hiking, skiing, and fishing with my co-residents.
 It's a great place to live, but I would choose this program again, regardless of the location.